 The Temples of Britain:

-Though a wide range of different faiths practise in this land, the vast majority of religious buildings are Christian, reflecting Britain’s long history of Christianity.
+A wide range of different faiths now practise in this land, though the vast majority of religious buildings are Christian, reflecting Britain’s long history of Christianity.
 A growing number of people in Britain find the identity of these holy places troubling.
-They can find churches tribal spaces, heavily embedded with symbols of their racial history and social assumptions.
+They can find churches tribal spaces, heavily embedded with symbols of their racial history, power structures and social assumptions.

 But that is only one angle.
 Firstly, they are places of this land and contain its history.
-But also, if you are of another faith or denomination, consider what all Churches essentially strive to do.
-They are places to make connection with a higher truth.
-They link us to something beyond our petty human differences.
-Your God is certainly there too.
+But also, if you are of another faith or denomination, or none, consider what all churches essentially strive to do.
+They are places to connect with a higher truth.
+They link us to something beyond our human differences.
+Your God may be there too.

-You may also want to attend the glorious musical service of Choral Evensong performed free of charge in churches and cathedrals across Britain and Ireland – to coordinate your church visit with Evensong, click here.
+You may also want to attend the glorious musical service of Choral Evensong performed free of charge by highly-skilled choirs in churches and cathedrals across Britain and Ireland – to coordinate your church visit with Evensong, click here.

-Of course, this is not always possible to physically get into a church.
+On a more practical level, it is not always possible to physically get into a church.
 Many British churches are locked, for reasons of security or logistics.
-This is a problem, and as a pilgrim you have a clear mandate to open them up.
-Look to the noticeboard and ring phone numbers given.
+Look to the noticeboard or Google and ring phone numbers given.
 Particularly in the larger churches or cathedrals, if asked why you want to go in, say you want to pray or that you are a pilgrim.
 It opens doors.

 Britain was once famed through Europe as a land of water.
 Our freshwater springs were sweet and ever-flowing, providing mineral richness and clean drinking for all inhabitants of the land.

 For a long time, water emerging from the ground was revered as holy.
-It was seen as a gift, a living mystery and clear evidence that we are blessed by a powerful and generous force.
-Then we invented taps, and became more casual about water.
+It was seen as a gift, a living mystery and clear evidence that we are sustained by a powerful and generous force.
+Then we invented taps, and so water became standardised and less precious.

 But the tradition of respecting water has endured.
 Well-Dressing in Yorkshire is a famous example, where people annually decorate well-heads with beautiful flowers and cloths as an act of veneration and gratitude.
-There are also long-standing traditional beliefs that water responds to music, and can be used to give and take blessings from it.
+There are also long-standing traditional beliefs that water responds to music and song, and can be used to give and take blessings from it.

 When you do find holy water, the BPT recommends getting as close as possible.
 Immersion is best, safety permitting!
 At the least, put your hands in the water and sense the body of water with which you are in contact.
 Drinking is recommended, but in most instances you’ll need to filter water for safety with a reputable filter (e.g. Grayl or MSR brands).
 Silver pins are also good for blessing and petitioning the water (as you make your wish, bend the pin to render it functionally useless, and therefore ritualistically useful).

 A Holy Land

 Perhaps it’s because they are hard to climb – or maybe bring us closer to the heavens – or because they offer big open views, having the effect of opening our minds.
 Whatever the reason, something of British humanity’s ancient hill-dwelling days still resonated, and we are drawn to the windswept places.
 Holy hills are often adapted by humans in various ways, with defensive ramparts, or carefully planted trees, or tumulis.
 In a few cases, whole hills are even built by ancient people.

 As such, hill tops are often considered today to be holy places, where people find an ability to contemplate more deeply.

 All over Britain can be found the markings of British people long dead.
 Tumuli of all sorts – long barrows, chambered cairns, round barrows – stone circles, standing stones, avenues, earthworks…the sheer effort of creating these structures, and the fact that they have survived, makes these structures holy.
 They are often part of landscape architecture on a scale we can’t conceive of today, with connections formed visually between hilltop mounds tens of miles apart.
 And even on the scale of individual stone circles or barrows, you can centre yourself in the landscape by surveying the panoramic views they afford.
 Often without interpreted decoration, encountering them is more visceral than intellectual.
 We may never know exactly what happened there, and therefore your felt imagination is required.

 If you are interested in displaying this symbol at a holy place near you, please get in touch…